Global Encounters Photo & Video Contests

 The intent of this juried review is to demonstrate the multiple perspectives on the impact of photographic images as well as the different disciplinary appreciations of photography as cultural documentation, aesthetic representation and student engagement.

-Winning photographs will be displayed in the Nolen Art Lounge from October 19-November 1, 2019.
+All submissions will be displayed in the Nolen Art Lounge from October 19–October 31, 2019.

 The reception will be held Wednesday, October 30, 2019 from 4–5:30 p.m. in Campus Center 103/104.

-At the reception, the photo contest jurors will announce the selected winners and discuss why they chose the photos they deemed notable.
+At the reception, the photo contest jurors will discuss why they chose the photos they deemed notable.
 Prior to the reception, you will be able to vote on Facebook for your favorites to help select the People’s Choice photograph!
 The photograph with the most number of ‘Likes’ gets the honor.

 Video Contest Guidelines